ncn-foreigners/paper-note-quantiles-obs-studies/README.md

-# Repository for the paper “Survey calibration meets observational studies: a simple method to balance covariate distributions”
+# Repository for the paper “Survey calibration for causal inference: a simple method to balance covariate distributions”

+# Paper

+Here is the first version of the paper: [“Survey calibration for causal
+inference: a simple method to balance covariate distributions”](paper/2023-beresewicz-causal-balancing.pdf) (2023.10.14)

 # Acknowledgements